kimdurante/gis-workshop-waml-template/content/preparingdata.md

 * Ensure that all layers meet the necessary requirements in order to function properly within SDR, SSDI, and EarthWorks.
 All layers must have a valid filename and valid coordinate metadata (geographic extent).

-* Vector and raster data delivered through GeoServer must include a valid spatial reference system (SRS).
+* All vector and raster data delivered through GeoServer must include a valid spatial reference system (SRS).
+Use of the Web Mercator projection (EPSG:3857) is not recommended.

 ### Checking Data Properties